Great Western Main Line: Electrification

 The eastern section from Paddington to Hayes & Harlington was electrified in 1998.
 The Crossrail project covered electrification of the line from Airport Junction to Maidenhead and, following a number of announcements and delays, the government announced in March 2011 that it would electrify the line as far as Bristol Temple Meads.

 Following delays to the work and a large increase in costs, the Conservative government announced in July 2017 that, for the time being, electrification would only be completed as far as Thingley Junction, 2 mi west of Chippenham.
 Electrification as far as Didcot Parkway was completed in December 2017, and to Thingley Junction in December 2019.

 Electrification of associated lines, including Bristol Parkway to Temple Meads and Didcot to Oxford, was also postponed indefinitely; electrification of the route between London and Cardiff was completed in 2019.
 The government argued that bi-mode trains would fill in the gaps pending completion of electrification, although the Class 800 trains are slower in diesel mode than under electric power.

 Other proposals

-Network Rail plans to install European Rail Traffic Management System (ERTMS) in-cab signalling on the Great Western line; this is a pre-requisite for the Super Express trains to run at 140 mph (225 km/h).
-Some of this resignalling work was undertaken during the electrification work.
-Furthermore, Network Rail has envisaged the deployment of ERTMS to function as the replacement for the ageing ATP system.

-Further capacity improvements are also scheduled at Swindon, adding to recent changes and the new Platform 4.

-Other more distant aspirations include resignalling and capacity improvements at Reading; the provision of four continuous tracks between Didcot and Swindon (including a grade-separated junction at Milton, where the westbound relief line switches from the north side of the line to the south); and resignalling between Bath and Bristol to enable trains to run closer together.

 Access to Heathrow Airport from the west remains an aspiration and the 2009 Heathrow Airtrack scheme, abandoned in 2011, proposed a route south of the Great Western Main Line to link the airport with Reading.
 Plans for electrification of the line will make it easier to access Heathrow from Reading, since lack of electrification between Reading station and Airport Junction (near West Drayton station) was a limiting factor.
 Plans under consideration in 2014 included new tunnels between Heathrow and Langley.